quixio/hackaton-august-2024/README.md

 # Hackathon Quix visualization template

-This basic template includes:

-A real-time data processing pipeline with the following services:
+This template includes a real-time data processing pipeline with the following services:

 - **demo-data-source**: A car telemetry data source for demonstration purposes.
 - **starter-visualization**: A simple template that reads from a Kafka topic and sends data to a web page.
 This page can be customized via ChatGPT to create various visualizations.